wenqilyu/Informer/README.md

    The atom operation of self-attention mechanism, namely conoimcal dot-product, causes the time complexity and memory usage per layer to be O(L^2)

+** discussion 1： Why we use transformers/ Why the author choose to improve the transformers?**

 2. the memory bottleneck in stacking layers.(Long Iutput)